 EXAMPLE: Epcot- I can book a 10:00 am Lightning lane for Soarin’ and purchase a 1:00 pm Lightning Lane spot for Remy’s Ratatouille Adventure, all at 7:00 am.

-Guests Staying off Disney Property: Your first Lightning Lane selection can be made at the time the park opens.
+Guests staying off Disney Property: Your first Lightning Lane selection can be made at 7:00 am if it’s an included attraction; additional cost attractions cannot be booked until the time the park opens.
 You can only make ONE reservation at park opening from the included attraction list.
 You can, however, additionally purchase one of the extra cost attractions at park opening as well. (see above example)

 PRO TIP: The attractions that are an additional cost, especially at Epcot & Hollywood Studios, will sell out very early on in the day.
 If you know you want to ride them (and prefer not to spend a lengthy amount of your day in the standby line) just make that purchase right at 7 am or park opening, (whichever time applies to you)